wantingwei/miscellaneous_scirpts/nextstrain.md

 otherwise Augur will not able to read the metadata meta_data.to_csv("marshfield_ref_metadata_rf.csv", sep='\t', index=False)
 ```
-you will use the new csv file you generate as the metadata input
+you will use the new csv file you generate as the metadata input <br>
 3. cleaning your fasta file
 first you want to concat all the fasta file together <br>
 ```